gcallah/BookReviews/pilkington.md

 that they are often very efficient at producing very bad results: just consider the blight of widespread porn addiction that has been spawned by "efficient" markets in pornography.

+For such a slim work, PP's book is impressively packed with challenging ideas.
+This review, unfortunately, could only address a select few of them.
+The fact that some of them are not fully fleshed out or defended is probably more a result of the desire to keep the book short, than of the authors inability to defend them if asked to.

+In any case, this is an important new work, and anyone interested in where our societies are headed would be well-advised to read it.